 Here are some of the dedicated Webcentre staff:

-In the mid-80s, I spent six inscrutable years in Japan working for a great little computer company which later got swallowed by a giant (Toshiba).
+In 1980s I spent six inscrutable years in Japan working for a great little computer company which later got swallowed by a giant (Toshiba).
 Some of my time was spent refereeing a development team consisting of stroppy Kiwis, Irish, Nihonjin, Koreans and one token American.
 When I wasn't doing that, I was jet-setting all over the world, learning interesting things about the insides of hotels, airports, offices and restaurants.

 And started this business...